TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 9 - Infrastructure Architect/4.9.2-global-role/_index.md

 The downside is people expectation.
 I receive regular escalation and work closely with R&D. I have to produce a solution instead of relying on others.
 My work starts where the documentation ends.
 Now you know why I have to write 3 books.
 [Sunny](https://www.linkedin.com/in/duasunny/) has been a godsend for me.
 After intense discussion, we often come up with a solution that neither of us had originally considered.

-Another downside is global travel 🙁 It impacts my family, and certainly myself.
+Another downside is global travel.
+It impacts my family, and certainly myself.
 The jet lag and long flight in economy is not good for my health, since I have autoimmune disease and low back pain.
 Controlling the schedule is important, else I could travel non-stop and only spend weekends at home.
 My travel schedule is practically full 3 months in advance.
 Again, folks are generally accommodating.
 I learn when we explain to folks openly why we can't be there (they are sponsoring my trip), they are willing to accommodate.

 I travel alone most of the time.
 After doing the requested work by the hosting country, I'd go back to the hotel, eat a quick dinner alone then do my day job.
 If I have dinner with the local team, that means that day I can't do my day job.
 Coupled with being apart from my kids and family, loneliness is my friend.

 Travel can be sudden.
 I got a call to help a large customer on Thursday morning, and on Sunday I was already in the plane to see them.
 If you have young kids, this can be deal breaker.
 My 2 kids are big already, but my Mama at 81 needed care.
 When she passed away, I was overseas...

 Speaking of travel, gluten free is a challenge.
 I am allergic to both dairy and gluten, so keeping these 2 away is almost impossible when abroad.
 There is no easy solution today.
-Singapore Airlines changes the menu only every 3 months, so I know in advance exactly what I'm getting 🙂
+Singapore Airlines changes the menu only every 3 months, so I know in advance exactly what I'm getting.

 I hope the sharing is useful for those who are thinking of taking a global role.